This briefing paper looks at trends in income inequality in the UK over the last 50 years.Jump to full report >>

 Various indicators may be used to track income inequality.
 For example, the Gini coefficient summarises income inequality into a single number between 0 and 100%.
 Other indicators discussed in this briefing paper include the ratio of incomes for individuals at different points on the household income distribution (how does the income of someone with a relatively high income compare to that of someone with a relatively low income?), and the share of total income going to different groups of households.
 By looking at these different indicators together, a more complete picture of income inequality is obtained.

 OECD figures suggest income inequality in the UK is higher than in most European countries but is lower than in the United States, based on the Gini coefficient for equivalised disposable income (i.e. disposable income adjusted for differences in household size and composition).
-Data published by Eurostat gives a slightly different picture, indicating income inequality in the UK is lower than in some other EU countries but is still higher than the EU average.
+Data published by Eurostat gives a more positive picture, indicating income inequality in the UK is lower than in several other EU countries although it is slightly higher than the EU average.

 Commons Briefing papers CBP-7484